carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 Source: Image created for this lesson ([license](../LICENSE.md)) {: .text-center}

-Note that, by default, each class includes the left but not right bound.
+Note that, by default, each class includes the left but not the right bound.
+This is not an issue here, since the computed range of NDVI values is fully contained in the open interval (-1; 1) (see exercise above).

 ~~~
 import numpy as np